bhdone/white-paper/README.md

-# BitcoinHD1 White Paper
+# DEPINC White Paper

-Here is the source files to generate the pdf file of BitcoinHD1 White Paper.
+Here is the source files to generate the pdf file of DEPINC White Paper.

 ## How to compile it